The Best Hiking Shorts for Men of 2020

 Arc'teryx Palisade Short

 The Arc'teryx Palisade takes top honors for its feature set.
-This model has a soft, fleecy-feeling waistband and a sleek integrated belt.
-We love that every single pocket has a zipper on it, and even though there are five of them, they still manage to blend pretty seamlessly into the rest of the short.
+This model has a soft, felt-lined waistband and a sleek integrated belt.
+We love that every single pocket has a zipper on it, and even though there are five of them, they still manage to blend pretty seamlessly into the rest of the short without that strong cargo shorts look.
 The hems around the legs are also sealed in such a way that they are almost invisible, and the cut is a good balance between form and function.

 For a pair that otherwise has such carefully considered features, we aren't totally sure about the fly.
-It's very short and not…uhh… user-friendly.
+It is very short and not…uhh…user-friendly.
 They are also by far the most expensive model that we tested.
 We know we really want them, but the price tag is enough to make us think twice about how much we really need them.
-Dollar and cents aside, if you appreciate good design and quality construction, these shorts are for you.
+Dollars and cents aside, if you appreciate good design and quality construction, these shorts are for you.

 Why You Should Trust Us